PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `2 passed, 1 xfailed` and `424 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
 The characterized inventory remains 38, and the phase-result store remains exactly 128 IDs and 128 owners.

+## Extract late affine/optional elementwise fan-out cleanup

+`passes/late_affine_optional_fanout_orchestration.py` now owns the characterized cross-guard pair.
+It always forwards the exact shared `ModelIRPassContext` to late affine/Concat cleanup and conditionally forwards that context's `ModelIR` to public elementwise fan-out cleanup.
+The affine result is always returned by identity; the fan-out result is returned by identity when enabled and is `None` when disabled.

+The lowerer replaces only the two observation-only locals with `_late_affine_optional_fanout_results`.
+Recorded late NDHWC cost-volume cleanup remains the predecessor, and late final shape-boundary cleanup remains the successor.
+The raw fan-out compatibility wrapper and all nested affine/Concat and independent fan-out routes remain available.

+Thirty-six stale structural expectations now follow the children through the outer owner while retaining both flag paths and route coverage.
+Sequential validation passes: focused `5`, affected `427`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 38 to 37.